dbeck/dbeck.github.io/_posts/2015-10-05-simple-TCP-message-performance-in-Elixir.markdown

 woopra: smallmsgex
 ---

 I am still learning Elixir.
 I have programmed in a number of languages and learning new syntax is not a big deal for me.
 What I am more interested in is to understand what is the problem domain where the given language fits better.
-Few comparisons on the Internet convinced me that number crunching is not a good fit for Elixir.

 I am interested in distributed, networked problems where Elixir is said to be good.
 I want to make a few experiments to see what I can expect.
 In this post I create a simple Elixir TCP server that receives small messages.
 These messages will have these 3 fields: